zilishen/documentation/content/nms/nim/about/config-templates.md

 - **JSON schema files (.json)**: These outline the parameters' validation, guiding user input to ensure correct data types and formats, enhancing the interface experience.

-- **Auxiliary files**: Additional necessary files, like JavaScript for functionality or certificates, supplement the templates for a complete NGINX configuration.
+- **Auxiliary files**: Additional required files, such as JavaScript for functional scripts, MIME types for content identification, and certificates for security.

 ### Types of templates